adamaviv/ic220-s19/units/unit_05.md

 The two's compliment has the nice property that if there is a n-bit representation, then a number `x` and its negation `~x` is defined by the formula below.
-(This is also where ther name "two's complement" comes from.)
+(This is also where the name "two's complement" comes from.)

 ```
 2^n - x = ~x